cdfoundation/foundation/project-website-guidelines.md

 the project.
 This can either be the company homepage or a project-specific landing page.
 1. If there is a copyright notice at the bottom of the page, copyright should be to the project authors or to CDF, not the origin company.
-1. CDF requests that graduated and incubating projects include the sentence “We are a Continuous Delivery Foundation project.” and the CNCF logo near the bottom of their project homepage.
+1. CDF requests that graduated and incubating projects include the sentence “We are a Continuous Delivery Foundation project.” and the CDF logo near the bottom of their project homepage.
 Sandbox-level projects should include the sentence “We are a Continuous Delivery Foundation sandbox project.” and the CDF logo.
 We also appreciate a link to CDF events as theyapproach.